NTNU-SDT-Research-Group/plast-o-pol/README.md

-# plast-o-pol
+# plast-o-pol - Data from Rydde
-Repository for project PlastOPol
+Repository for project PlastOPol.
+Here the data from Rydde, the exploratory data analysis, and in the future the PowerBI.